ExistensialReset/flowmosr/04_simulations/NODE_RESILIENCE.md

 ### 2.3 Energy Solidarity

-- Surplus energy may be shared via physical DC connections
+- Surplus energy may be shared via physical DC connections.
-- Transfers logged as **Solidarity (S)**
+- Transfers are logged as **Solidarity (S)**.
-- Sharing is opt-in, visible, and never automated
+- Sharing is opt-in, visible, and never automated.

 ---